tinhuynh/foi-management-public/README.md

-**This README provides an overview, screenshots, design documentation, and source code folder structure.
+**This README provides an overview, screenshots, and design documentation.
 Please contact me if you are interested in full technical solution and source code.
 Thank you.**

 ## **FOI Management Suite**
 *A Freedom of Information (FOI) request handling solution featuring Model-Driven and Canvas Apps, plus a Self-Service Power Pages portal.*